-You may be asking how fractional shares are made.
+How are fractional shares made?
 To simplify it, when you put in an order for a fractional share, your broker actually goes out and buys the whole share.
 They then divvy up that share to investors who want a fraction and note the division in their books.

-While fractional shares are certainly new, this isn't the only case of splitting shares.
-In fact, just recently, Tesla and Apple announced stock splits.
-This divides its current shares into a multiple of new shares.
-People who used to own one share of the stock now own multiple shares.
-Each individual stock is worth less, but the total value of the shares remains the same.
+While fractional shares are a relatively new trend, the concept is not.
+Stock splits are a similar concept.
+They divide current shares into a multiple of new shares.
+While each individual stock is worth less, the total value of the shares remains the same.
 Companies generally do this to make it easier to invest in their stocks, something fractional shares tackle as well.